Eugene Science Center: Planetarium

-Eugene Science Center Planetarium, owned and operated by the museum since 2002, seats 70 people.
-Its star projector is a digital Minolta series llB under a 40 ft Astro-Tec dome.
-The planetarium offers live and pre-recorded digital shows to the public year-round on Friday mornings, all day on weekends, and every day during the summer.
-The planetarium also offers laser shows on Friday and Saturday nights.
+Eugene Science Center Planetarium, owned and operated by the museum since 2002, seats 85 people.
+The planetarium offers live and pre-recorded digital shows to the public year-round.

 In March 2017, the digital planetarium projector failed.
-After months of fundraising for a permanent replacement system, a new, state-of-the-art, projector was installed in August 2018, employing laser-phosphor technology.
+After months of fundraising for a permanent replacement system, a new projector was installed in August 2018, employing laser-phosphor technology.
 The new equipment provides full-dome projection in high-contrast, 4k resolution.

 Temporary exhibits

 A large portion of Eugene Science Center's Exhibit Hall can be devoted to temporary traveling exhibits.
 Notable past exhibits include "Yesterday's Tomorrows", "Magna Carta", "Brain Teasers", "The Sound of Science", "Finding Your Way", "Tech City", "Your Healer Within", and "A View From Space."

 The Tot Spot

-The Tot Spot is an exploration room devoted to children five years old and younger.
+The Tot Spot was an exploration space devoted to children five years old and younger.
+It was closed during the COVID-19 shutdown, which forced the science center to remain closed to the public for 18 months.
+Plans are in the works to create a new Tot Spot.